assamite/cc-course-UH17/docs/source/assignments.rst

 Weekly programming and theoretical exercise deadlines are on Sundays at 23.55 every week.
-The exercises marked with **RETURN** at the start, will be the ones that accumulate your course points in Part 1 (and therefore should be included in the compressed file).
+The exercises marked with **RETURN** at the start, will be the ones that accumulate your course points in Part 1.

+Assignments that are marked as *(Code)* should be included into one compressed file at each week (see below).
+Assignment that are marked as *(Text)* have a separate

 **Weekly Exercises:**